nottolivc/spacex-launch/README.md

 # SpaceX-launch

 React Hooks/Apollo/Node.js full stack application for watching SpaceX flight status.
+If testing API endpoints use /graphql in Postman etc.
 ## How to run locally:

 `npm install`